 - questions to monitor diversity in the range of applicants, although the monitoring form should be kept separate from the main application form;

 - questions to establish if you’re able to benefit from positive action measures the employer has in place – for example, a guaranteed interview scheme;

 - if the job you’re applying for requires someone with a particular disability where this is an occupational requirement of the job.

 In all these situations, the employer needs to make clear why they’re asking these questions and what will be done with the information.

-You cannot be asked your age or date of birth.
+You should not be asked your age or date of birth.
 Crafty employers do try to get round this by posing related questions, such as asking an older applicant how long he or she sees herself working until retirement, but this would also be unlawful.

 If, on the basis of your name or appearance, an interviewer were to ask about where you were born, your race, native language, or religious views or affiliations, this could be seen as potential discrimination if you are not offered the role.
 You should be interviewed on the merits of your expertise only, for the role you are applying for.